Listen Free to Historic Folk Music Radio Shows, 1963-64

 flickr / Lawren

-View FULL TRANSCRIPT or Listen speaker "With us again today is Paul Stookey of the famous folk music trio Peter, Paul & Mary.
+View FULL TRANSCRIPT or Listen "With us again today is Paul Stookey of the famous folk music trio Peter, Paul & Mary.
 When we finished last week, we promised to play If I Had a Hammer, which Paul said was his favorite song."

 STOOKEY: "Well, let me qualify it again, like I did last week.
 If I Had a Hammer, I think, most accurately reflects the feelings of the group.
 This is also by the way, as we were speaking also last week of contemporary folk tunes."